"I too had believed this car payment myth that I would always have car payments until I learned a better car buying strategy."

 Now it is hardly a scientific study on car buying stupidity, but just hearing all my co-workers complain about huge car payments coincides with my own dumb car purchase fiascoes over the years.

-In fact I believe my poor car buying strategies makes me an expert on how not to buy a used car.
+In fact I believe my poor car buying strategies makes me an expert on how not to buy a used car or a new car.

 The video above combines the concept of buying cars with building wealth and by watching it I began to regret some major car buying mistakes I had made over a lifetime of car buying.